Isaac737/Types-of-Functions---ETH-AVAX/README.md

 * Function Name: mint(address to, uint256 amount)
 * Access Control: Only the contract owner can call this function.

+## Transferring Tokens
+* Description: Token can be transfered between addresses
+* Function Name: transfer(address recipient, uint256 amount)
+* Access Control: Any user can call this function to transfer their own tokens.

 ## Burning Tokens
 * Description: Allows a user to destroy a specified amount of their own tokens.
 * Function Name: burn(uint256 amount)